-Undergraduate Engineering Academic Advising
+Undergraduate Engineering Academic Advising - FAQs

 Engineering freshmen receive academic advising for first and second-semester course registration through participation in the University Freshmen Orientation Program.
 This is a mandatory program for all freshmen.
 Visit the website below for details:

-All first-year students will be assigned a first-year advisor, and will be transitioned to the College of Engineering once the requisite course work is complete or they have reached 30 credit hours earned.
+All first-year students will be assigned a first-year advisor and will be transitioned to the College of Engineering once the requisite course work is complete or they have reached 30 credit hours earned.

 Transfer Credit Evaluation:

-- These courses must be evaluated by the respective instructors using an Engineering Transfer Credit Evaluation Forms.
+- These courses must be evaluated by the respective instructors using an Engineering Transfer Credit Evaluation Form.
 To make this process go as quick as possible please submit the Transfer Credit Evaluation form before your meeting.
 THIS IS NOT A WALKIN MEETING.